Donal McDermott: Dundalk and non–league football

 On 5 July 2014, McDermott made a permanent switch from Bournemouth to Dundalk, marking his first club in his home country.
 He made his debut for the club, coming on as a 58th-minute substitute, in a 1–0 win against Shamrock Rovers on 13 July 2014.
 McDermott played in both legs of the UEFA Europa League second round against Hajduk Split, as Dundalk lost 3–2 on aggregate.
 McDermott found his playing time, mostly coming from the substitute bench for the rest of the 2014 season.
 Despite this, his contributions saw Dundalk win the title for the first time since the 1994–95 season after beating Cork City 2–0 in Oriel Park in the last game of the season.
 At the end of the 2014 season, he went on to play thirteen times for the club.
 Following this, McDermott left the club.

 After leaving Dundalk at the end of the 2014 season, McDermott returned to England, where he joined Salford City on 6 January 2015.
 However, McDermott made no appearances for the club and he joined Ramsbottom United on 11 February 2015.
 McDermott made his Ramsbottom United debut, starting the whole game, in a 1–1 draw against Stamford on 14 February 2015.
-It wasn't until on 20 March 2015 when he scored his first goal for the club, in a 3–3 draw against Blyth Spartans.
+On 20 March 2015, he scored his first goal for the club, in a 3–3 draw against Blyth Spartans.
 This was followed up by scoring his second goal for Ramsbottom United, in a 2–1 win against Belper Town.
 At the end of the 2014–15 season, McDermott went on to make nine appearances and scoring two times in all competitions.